What are the Three Colors of Worldview?

 As an organization we try to help people understand these drivers and quickly discern which one(s) are driving the other person’s thinking, speaking and actions, rather than labeling people and societies with a distinct worldview.
 Every person is unique and deserves to be viewed as such, and people who were born into intercultural families, immigrant families as well as global nomads, do not really fit those standard labels.
 Also, within societies, worldviews can shift over the course of history.

-In predominant Innocence/Guilt society, right/wrong thinking and individual accountability have a strong emphasis.
+In a predominant Innocence/Guilt society, right/wrong thinking and individual accountability have a strong emphasis.
 In a sense, one wants to be considered innocent or right and to avoid being wrong or guilty.
 Fairness is an important concept.
 Right and wrong are generally defined by standards or laws and lawbreakers are dealt with by “judges” and “law enforcement”.

 In predominant Honor/Shame societies, the focus is on preserving and enhancing one’s honor and the honor of the group one belongs to and on avoiding to bringing shame on the group.
 Membership of the group can be through historical ties like being born into a tribe, clan or people, or by choice, e.g. by joining a fraternity, guild or brotherhood.
 When you bring shame on the group, the group itself will take action instead of resorting to law enforcement.